Resources for repliCATS participants

-As used in the repliCATS project, the IDEA protocol asks reviewers to:
+As used in the repliCATS project, the IDEA protocol asks participants/reviewers to:

 - Independently Investigate the paper, providing their personal judgement on multiple credibility dimensions of the central claim, and commenting on their thinking.
 Reviewers will be asked to give a quantitative assessment for each dimension and – for some questions – indicate their confidence using lower and upper bound estimates.